 Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
 Activities and music of various cultural groups will be explored.
 Micro-teaching and other simulated experience are included.
-Prerequisites: Approval of Level II

-Screening Committee; junior classification.
+Prerequisite: Junior classification.
 Co-requisite: ED 351.
 (See MU 332.)